alex-edwards-44/alex-edwards-44.github.io/essays/AI-in-SE.md

 ### 8. Asking or Answering a Smart Question

-Same as above—I avoided letting AI generate the content but used it to cross-check or build confidence before responding.
+Same as above, I avoided letting AI generate the content but used it to cross-check or build confidence before responding.

 ### 9. Coding Example